eclab/edisyn/README.md

 the *Keyboard Device* is the MIDI Device of your controller keyboard.
 You'll also specify an incoming keyboard channel of course.
 This can be set to "Any" for any channel (Omni).

+### Sending and Recieving Parameters

+If you change a widget in the editor, Edisyn will send the appropriate sysex command to the synthesizer to change it on the synth as well.
+Additionally, if you change a parameter on the synthesizer and it forwards a *sysex* command to Edisyn, then Edisyn will update the appropriate widget in the editor.
+At present Edisyn does't support CC commands from the synthesizer (maybe later).
+So (for example) on the Blofeld you'll need to change the machine to send sysex -- not CC only -- when changing parameters on the synth.

 ## Caveats and Bugs